AmberAiwohi/my386blog/_posts/2023-03-13-data-collection.md

 # Conclusion
 ![Figure](https://github.com/AmberAiwohi/my386blog/raw/main/assets/images/super.jpg)

 In this post, I explained how I web scraped in order to compile a dataframe of 200 superhero movies.
-I plan to use exploratory data analysis to find any trends or similaries among these movies.
+Web scraping can be tricky, but as long as you know where to look, you'll be able to access the information needed.
+I plan to use exploratory data analysis to find any trends or similaries among my dataset of movies.
 What makes a great superhero movie?
 Let's find out!

-If you have any questions, comments, or concerns, please leave them in the comments below.
+If you have any questions, comments, or concerns, please leave them in the comment section below.
 I'd also love to know, what's your favorite superhero movie?